Family killed in crash after birthday celebration - NewsBreak

 The couple’s love was described as “undeniable,” but even more so was the love for their baby girl, Tessleigh.

 “She had dimples.
-She was the perfect baby and the best niece I could ever ask for,” cried Haile Everts’ 13-year-old sister, Halin.Manager fired after gas station mistakenly sells gas for 69 cents a gallon
+She was the perfect baby and the best niece I could ever ask for,” cried Haile Everts’ 13-year-old sister, Halin.Florida only state yet to pre-order COVID vaccines for kids under 5

 The Everts and Godines families have verified GoFundMe accounts and are hoping for one thing: “To get them back to Wyoming and laid to rest,” Everts cried.
 “To have a beautiful funeral to say our goodbyes.”